Why is this important?

 Committees of the Scottish Parliament

-The Scottish Parliament has set up committees to deal with issues such as equal opportunities, finance and subordinate legislation.
+The Scottish Parliament has set up committees to deal with issues such as equal opportunities, finance and delegated powers.
 In addition, the Parliament can establish subject committees to deal with a particular subject or area of public policy.

 Every new piece of legislation proposed by the Scottish Parliament will have to be scrutinised by one or more of the committees.
 The committees can also initiate legislation themselves.

 In most cases a committee consists of 5-15 MSPs who have been selected to reflect the balance of the various political parties and groupings in the Parliament.
 Each committee is chaired by a convener.
 Committee meetings are normally held in public and can take place anywhere in Scotland.
 A committee can also invite witnesses to attend the meeting to give evidence.